HaloPSA plugin

 4. Details tab:

-5. If using Username & Password authentication the Agent should have the option is an API-Only agent unchecked.
+If you are using Username & Password authentication, then Is an API-Only agent should be unchecked.

-Under Feature Access set Read Only permissions for the information you want to display.
-You must give read access to customers, but then further permissions required depend on what you'd like to show in SquaredUp:
+Under Feature Access configure Read Only permissions for the information you want to display.
+You must give read access to customers, but any additional permissions you configure will depend upon what you'd like to show in SquaredUp:

 • read:customers (mandatory)